watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

     curl http://localhost:3001/speakers
     ```

-13. Navigate to the web application directory, run npm install and bower install, and then run the application as a background process as well.
-Ignore any warnings you see in the output; this will not affect running the application.
+13. Navigate to the web application directory, run npm install and ng build.

     ```bash
     cd ../content-web
     npm install
     ng build
-    nodejs ./app.js &
+    node ./app.js &
     ```

     ![In this screenshot, after navigating to the web application directory, nodejs ./server.js & has been typed and run at the command prompt, which runs the application as a background process as well.](media/image48.png)

-> **Note**: In some cases the `root` user will be assigned ownership of your user's `.config` folder.
+    > **Note**: In some cases, the `root` user will be assigned ownership of your user's `.config` folder.
 If this happens, run the following command to return ownership to `adminfabmedical` and then try `npm install` again:

     ```bash
     sudo chown -R $USER:$(id -gn $USER) /home/adminfabmedical/.config